2. Operation of Vessels

 Vessels that are to be used for night boating in the marina must have U.S. Coast Guard approved navigation lights installed which are fully operational and visible to other boaters in the marina between sunset and sunrise and during restricted visibility.

-The maximum speed limit for all vessels in the marina from sunset to 8:00 A.M. shall be limited to slow/no wake speeds.
+The maximum speed limit for all vessels in the marina from sunset to 8:00 A.M. shall be limited to the slower of 5 knots or slow/no wake speeds.

 Be alert for any possible illegal unlit boats (including canoes and kayaks and any unlit low profile vessel) that could collide with your boat and cause serious injury.